 Both vervets and samangos headed across the open paddock towards the fig tree.

-The samango troop and vervet troop pictured here are often seen in close proximity to each other at our study site which is made up of both indigenous forest and agricultural land.
+The samango troop and vervet troop pictured here are sometimes seen in close proximity to each other at our study site which is made up of both indigenous forest and agricultural land.

 The vervet monkey has a multi-male social system in comparison to the samango monkey’s one male social system hence one reason for the two troops foraging together may be that the multi-male vervet troop brings added protection to the samango troop which consists of adult females, one male and their youngsters.